Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Preliminaries

-This says, at the $j$th layer, the output of the previous layer, ${\bf H}_{j-1}$ is multiplied with a weight matrix ${\bf W}^{(j)}$ and added to a bias vector $b^{(j)}$, then sent to a nonlinear activation $\mathfrak{act}$ and finally a graph filter ${\bf Filter}$.
-The part inside {\bf Filter} is usually called an {\bf MLP} layer.
-Hence $g_j$ is a composition of a graph filtering and a {\bf MLP} layer.
-The activation $\mathfrak{g}$ in the last layer in \eqref{gnnex2} is optional - for example, one can take $\mathfrak{g}$ to be a softmax function to ensure that the output is bounded.
-The expression ${\bf Y}=g_{\theta}({\bf X})$ in \eqref{gnnex2} simply conveys that the output depends on the tuning parameters
+I.e., at the $j$th layer, the output of the previous layer ${\bf H}_{j-1}$, is fed to an MLP (with a weight matrix ${\bf W}^{(j)}$, bias vector $b^{(j)}$ and activation $\rho$) and then to a graph filter ${\bf Filter}$.
+The last $L$th layer is the output layer; note from \eqref{gnnex} that ${\bf Filter}$ is not performed here.
+The last activation $\rho_{L}$ is also optional; for example, one can take $\rho_{L}$ to be a softmax function to ensure that the output is bounded.
+The GNN \textit{network parameter} is the set of all utilized weights, which are entries of the weight matrices, all the bias vectors, and the number of layers, i.e.

-of the network structure.
-An alternative formulation to \eqref{layer} is to swap the filter with the activation,

-In either formulation, one can see that \eqref{gnnex2} reduces to a regular NN when ${\bf Filter}$ is turned off.
-That means, we have two models in practice: